 ‘The point is this: the one who sows sparingly will also reap sparingly, and the one who sows bountifully will also reap bountifully.
 Each of you must give as you have made up your mind, not reluctantly or under compulsion, for God loves a cheerful giver.
 And God is able to provide you with every blessing in abundance, so that by always having enough of everything, you may share abundantly in every good work.’
 (2 Corinthians 9:6-8)

-Although Christ Church is closed for public worship, there are still significant bills to pay.
+Although many are unable to attend Christ Church for public worship currently due to the COVID-19 pandemic, there are still significant bills to pay.
 Not least of these is the Parish Share.
 This is the common fund to which all parishes contribute, and from which most clergy receive their stipends, including our vicar.

 Because giving to this and other churches has declined significantly since the lockdown began, payments into the common fund have almost dried up.
 Yet, despite this situation, all clergy continue to minister, and all are committed to doing so.
 None have been furloughed.